totvslabs/design-challenge/README.md

 # Priorities
 * Good usability
-* Appropriate aesthetics for the demographic, tone, mobile/touch paradigms, etc
+* Appropriate aesthetics for the demographic, tone, web app paradigms, etc
 * Insight into your process, including any sketches, brainstorms, notes, wireframes, and assumptions on the product.

 # Design challenge submission
-Please submit your design challenge to nicki.kollehner@totvs.com.
+Please submit your design challenge to varun.dhital@totvs.com.

 # Credits
 This design challenge was first created by: